Family Limited Partnership Lawyers

-The family limited partnership is not only a great tool for protection your assets, but it can also be used as an organization structure for a family business you intend on keeping in your family.
+The family limited partnership is not only a great tool for protecting your assets, but it can also be used as an organizational structure for a family business you intend to keep within your family.

-Many families increasingly establish a family limited partnership rather than any other entity, such as a corporation or limited liability company because it is better suited for achieving certain family motivated objectives.
-That is:
+Many families increasingly establish a family limited partnership rather than any other entity, such as a corporation or limited liability company because it is better suited for achieving certain family-motivated objectives.

 Formation of the Family Limited Partnership

 Like the limited partnership, the family limited partnership follows the formalities of filing with the state.
 A family limited partnership is created by filing a certificate of limited partnership or certificate of organization or registration statement with the state.
 The state then issues a charter acknowledging the family limited partnership's formal existence.

 - A name for your limited partnership

 - An address